brewinn/DataTube/README.md

 cd virtualenv
 python3 -m venv datatube
 ```
-If the environment may then be activated with `source datatube/bin/activate`.
+If the environment is not already active, it may be activated with `source
+datatube/bin/activate`.
 The required python packages may then be installed with
 ```
 pip -r ../datatube/requirements.txt
 ```